 It is even harder for our body to regulate its inner temperature in humid climates, as excessive humidity negatively affects our ability to sweat and cool down.

-However, when we are in the 22 to 23°C temperature span and in a Mediterranean type of climate (dry-summer climate), there is no physical stress to our body.
+However, when we are in the 22 to 23°C temperature span and in a Mediterranean type of climate (dry-summer climate), there is no physical stress on our bodies.
 Consequently, there is no need for us to maintain constant thermoregulation in heating and air conditioning, which depletes our body from energy.

 Imagine that you’re going for a drive on a very hot day and have to use air-con in the car to make the temperature bearable.